 Complications of plague may include:

 - Gangrene.
-Blood clots in the tiny blood vessels of your fingers and toes can disrupt blood flow and cause that tissue to die.
-The portions of your fingers and toes that have died may need to be removed (amputated).
+Blood clots can form in the tiny blood vessels of the fingers, toes, nose and ears.
+This can cause the tissues to die.
+The dead tissue needs to be removed.

 - Meningitis.
-Rarely, plague may cause inflammation of the membranes surrounding your brain and spinal cord (meningitis).
+Rarely, plague may cause swelling and disease of the protective tissues surrounding the brain and spinal cord.
+This condition is called meningitis.

-No effective vaccine is available, but scientists are working to develop one.
-Antibiotics can help prevent infection if you're at risk of or have been exposed to plague.
-Take the following precautions if you live or spend time in areas where plague outbreaks occur:
+No vaccine is available, but scientists are working to develop one.
+Antibiotics can help prevent infection if you were likely exposed to plague.

 - Rodent-proof your home.
-Remove potential nesting areas, such as piles of brush, rock, firewood and junk.
+Remove nesting areas for rodents, such as piles of brush, rock, firewood and junk.
 Don't leave pet food in areas that rodents can easily access.
-If you become aware of a rodent infestation, take steps to control it.
+If you become aware of rodents living in your home, take steps to remove them.